Skip to main content

 Current Roles

-The successful candidates will join an enthusiastic and innovative team who are committed to the high-quality delivery of SEAI supports to schools and communities in Ireland through the Sustainable Energy Communities (SEC) Programme and the Education & Youth Programme.
+The successful candidate will join an enthusiastic and innovative team who committed to the high-quality delivery of SEAI’s legal function.

 Full details of the key responsibilities, key knowledge and skills, experience and personal qualities required are set out in the Candidate Information Booklet.